prit-misik/api-and-ui-automation/readme.md

-Test automation framework using Selenium WebDriver with Cucumber,Java, TestNG and Maven, following Page Object Model Design Pattern
+Test automation framework using Selenium WebDriver with Cucumber,Java, TestNG and Maven, with Page Object Model Design Pattern
 ====================================================================================================================================

 1.This project demonstrates POM framework and how it can be used